misabiko/UnityTemplatePacker/README.md

 # UnityTemplatePacker
 Packs Unity projects into usable template

-The paths are still hard-coded and should be set as arguments.
+`unity-template-packer <project path> <editor path>`

-Used this as an opportunity to practice Rust.
+The code is a bit choppy, I used this as an opportunity to practice Rust.